Cuthbert W. Pound

-Cuthbert Winfred Pound (June 20, 1864 – February 3, 1935, Ithaca, Tompkins County, New York) was an American lawyer and politician from New York.
+Cuthbert Winfred Pound (June 20, 1864 – February 3, 1935) was an American lawyer and politician from New York.
 He was Chief Judge of the New York Court of Appeals from 1932 to 1934.

 Life

 He was born on June 20, 1864, in Lockport, Niagara County, New York, the son of Alexander Pound and Almina (Whipple) Pound.
 He was educated at Lockport High School; and graduated from Cornell Law School in 1887.
 While a student, Pound was a member of the Delta Kappa Epsilon fraternity.
 He studied law in the office of his brother John Pound (died 1904), was admitted to the bar in 1886, and practiced law in Lockport in partnership with his brother.